-This program aims to contribute to sustainable security for human rights organizations in repressive countries.
-Carefully selected organizations in repressive countries undergo a fully customized organizational digital safety & security transition, guided by experienced digital security experts.
-Depending on the organizations’ needs, the fellowship includes holistic training for staff, the design of security policies, and the migration of software to a secure system.
+This programme aims to contribute to sustainable security for human rights organisations in internet-repressive countries.
+Carefully selected organisations undergo a fully customised organisational digital safety & security transition, guided by experienced digital security experts.
+Depending on the organisations’ needs, the fellowship includes holistic training for staff, the design of security policies, and the migration of software to a secure system.

-- To scale-up the digital security capacity and information integrity of organizations that support huamn rights defenders (HRDs) and civil society activists (CSAs) and who are exercising their rights to freedom of expression online.
+- To scale-up the digital security capacity and information integrity of organisations that support human rights defenders (HRDs) and civil society activists (CSAs) and who are exercising their rights to freedom of expression online.

-- To support digital security Fellows (trainers and consultants) to work within these organizations.
+- To support digital security Fellows (trainers and consultants) to work within these organisations.

-- To complement the existing ecosystem of person-to-person assistance and trainings, while bringing in technical expertise which is traditionally outside the reach of these organizations.
+- To complement the existing ecosystem of person-to-person assistance and trainings, while bringing in technical expertise which is traditionally outside the reach of these organisations.

 How does it work?

-Subsequent interventions will largely depend on the first visit, and the implementation plan that was created in agreement between the Fellow and the organization, including some of the following:
+Subsequent interventions will largely depend on the first visit, and the implementation plan that was created in agreement between the Fellow and the organisation, including some of the following:

 - Digital integrity considerations at a strategic level